developmentAC/beagleTM/README.md

 There is no limit to the number of keywords although it should be mentioned here that the resulting output file may become too large to be analyzed in feasible time.
 It is, therefore,  advised that the keywords lists be no longer than necessary, and be very specific to the type of literature review being created.

-## Setting up the Corpus
+## XML Data

 NCBI offers bulk downloads of literature in two types of  packages: _commercial_ and _non-commercial_.
 Please see https://ftp.ncbi.nlm.nih.gov/pub/pmc/readme.txt for more information.

-BeagleTM has been designed to work with the xml files which may be found at the below online repositories.
+BeagleTM has been designed to work with the xml files which are found in the `*.tar.gz` files.
+These `tar.gz` files files may be found at the below online repositories.

 + _Commercially_ available
  + https://ftp.ncbi.nlm.nih.gov/pub/pmc/oa_bulk/oa_comm/xml/